**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 COVID-19’s presence in our city and state and, indeed, throughout the country and the nation, brings uncertainty and unease.
 Governor Roy Cooper officially banned dining in at bars and restaurants on Tuesday, March 17.
 Limiting gatherings and many more measures are being taken to prevent the spread of the virus.
 Mayor Steve Schewel issued a stay-at-home order for Durham, effective March 26 at 6pm until April 30, but it will be regularly reviewed and evaluated and can be revised, amended or extended.

-But most of all, small business owners, as well as their employees, need our help.
+Small business owners, as well as their employees, need our help.
 And help we must.
 That’s what Durham is great at.
-Closures and all, there are still ways for us to support our community, whether that’s making a quick donation or picking up takeout curbside.
+Closures and all, there are still ways for us to support our community.

 The fine folks at Discover Durham have put together a succinct overview of ways to support local businesses as they face the pressures and challenges that COVID-19 is putting on its companies and organizations.
 Find that list of ideas here.